rahzaazhar/RagDB/README.md

 ## Evaluation

 ### Eval Data
-To evaluate the RAG system, a set of question and answer pairs were synthetically created and manually verified for correctness.
-The goal is to have coverage over the types of questions that can be asked of the system.
+To evaluate the RAG system, a set of question-and-answer pairs were synthetically created and manually verified for correctness.
+The goal is to have faithful coverage over the types of questions that can be asked of the system.
 The questions are classified into the following types:

--   **single-hop**: Simple retrieval look-up questions.
+-   **Single-hop**: Simple retrieval look-up questions.
--   **multi-hop**: Questions that require combining multiple facts across tables or rows.
+-   **Multi-hop**: Questions that require combining multiple facts across tables or rows.
--   **faithfulness**: Questions that require the system to provide a faithful answer and not hallucinate information.
+-   **Faithfulness**: Questions that require the system to provide a faithful answer and not hallucinate information.
--   **aggregation**: Questions that require an aggregated answer (e.g., COUNT, GROUP BY).
+-   **Aggregation**: Questions that require an aggregated answer (e.g., COUNT, GROUP BY).

 ### Evaluators
 We use an LLM as a judge to evaluate the system's responses against the reference answers.
 We focus on two main aspects: